tsteczniewski/template-scala-parallel-dl4j-rntn/README.md

 Recursive Neural Tensor Network algorithm is supervised learning algorithm used to predict sentiment of sentences.

-As of today, deeplearning4j RNTN algorithm implementation does not work properly (eg. does not calculate gradient in gradient descent).
-As soon as those problems will be repaired in that library, this template will start working.
+As of today, deeplearning4j RNTN algorithm implementation does not work properly (eg. training does not finnish).
+[Corresponding issue](https://github.com/deeplearning4j/deeplearning4j/issues/225) in deeplearning4j library has been added.

 # Installation.